Zhehao9758/Zhehao-Portfolio/README.md

 Tech Requirements: HTML, CSS, JavaScript, basic web knowledge

-To run: simply start an http server, then the web page is available.
+To run: clone the repository and start any http server, for example: npm install -g http-server http-server open the browser and input the ip address and port